Home

 What are some common chores for teens?

 As you review the age appropriate chores below, remember that any chore should be adapted for your family and your teen.
 No list or recommendation is a one-size-fits-all answer.
-Be flexible and make these fit your life (or toss them out if that's what works best), and also try to balance the types of chores with the total number of things on the chore lists.
+Be flexible and make these fit your life (or toss them out if that's what works best).
+Try to balance the types of chores with the total number of things on the chore lists.

 • Have them do the chores that they are already doing - just do them better.
 A 13-year-old can clean her room or make her bed better than a 5-year-old.

-• Consider adding chores from the kids' suggestions that your teen is not yet doing.
+• Consider adding age appropriate chores from the kids' lists that your teen is not yet doing.
 This isn't about loading them up with lots of chores, but just about taking a fresh look at the ones they are doing.

 • Clean the house.
 Maybe not the whole house every week, but they could be assigned one common room per week.
 For that room, they can vacuum or sweep the floor, dust, clean the counters, straighten books and magazines, clear the clutter, etc.

-• Do their own laundry - start to finish including folding.
+• Do their own laundry - start to finish including folding and putting it away.

 • Mow the yard.
 Older teens can even trim with a weedeater if they can physically manage the equipment.